mviereck/x11docker/README.md

 ![x11docker-gui server screenshot](/../screenshots/x11docker-server.png?raw=true)

 ## Wayland
-Beside the X servers to choose from there are options --weston, --kwin and --hostwayland to run pure Wayland applications without X. Option `--waylandenv` sets some environment variables to summon toolkits GTK3, QT5, Clutter, SDL, Elementary and Evas to use Wayland.
+Beside the X servers to choose from there are options `--weston`, `--kwin` and `--hostwayland` to run pure Wayland applications without X. Option `--waylandenv` sets some environment variables to summon toolkits GTK3, QT5, Clutter, SDL, Elementary and Evas to use Wayland.
 QT5 applications need options `--dbus` and `--waylandenv` to use wayland instead of X.
  - Example: Plasma shell in a pure Wayland environment with hardware acceleration:

   `x11docker --kwin --waylandenv --dbus --gpu --hostuser -- kdeneon/plasma plasmashell`

+This options are useful to test how good applications support a pure Wayland environment.
+You can also test Wayland applications from host with option --exe.

+ - Example: gnome-calculator (GTK3) and neverball (SDL) from host in Weston without X

+  `x11docker --weston --exe gnome-calculator`

+  `x11docker --weston --exe neverball`

 ## X server inside of image
 Version  2.5 of x11docker also provides some options to run X or xpra inside of docker images.
 This was removed in 3.0 to keep the code easier.
 Version 2.5 is still available in [x11docker 2.5 branch](https://github.com/mviereck/x11docker/tree/x11docker_2.5) and can be used beneath actual x11docker versions.